eliben/luz-cpu/doc/getting_started.rst

 Introduction
 ************

 This document will help you get started using / hacking on Luz.
-It doesn't explain Luz in any depth - read ``doc/luz_user_manual.html`` for that.
+It doesn't explain Luz in any depth - read `the user manual <https://github.com/eliben/luz-cpu/blob/master/doc/luz_user_manual.rst>`_ for that.

 What is Luz?
 ------------